Table of Contents

 var loaded = ChebyshevSlider.Load("slider.json");

-The loaded slider is fully functional for evaluation, derivatives, error estimation, extrusion, slicing, and arithmetic.
+The loaded slider is fully functional for evaluation, derivatives, error estimation, integration, roots/optimization, extrusion, slicing, and arithmetic.
 The original function reference is not retained (Function is null after load).

 Extrusion and Slicing